mariohsouto/mariohsouto.github.io/content/lens_of_optimization.md

 </label>
 <span class="sidenote" >
 <img src="/images/spacex.gif" alt="Image profile" style="width: 100%; display: block; margin-left: auto; margin-right: auto;"> Açıkmeşe, Behçet, John M. Carson, and Lars Blackmore. <br> ["Lossless convexification of nonconvex control bound and pointing constraints of the soft landing optimal control problem."](http://www.larsjamesblackmore.com/iee_tcst13.pdf) IEEE Transactions on Control Systems Technology 21.6 (2013): 2104-2113. </span>
 In this case, one wants to minimize the rocket fuel while making sure that the rocket will land vertically at a specific location.
 This can be achieved by solving a convex optimization problem by using a technique called *lossless convexification*.
 Such applications have the particularity that the decision needs to be made within a timespan of milliseconds or microseconds.
-To do so, very efficient embedded optimization algorithms are required.
+In this case, very efficient embedded optimization algorithms are required.

 In the field of *machine learning*, a great amount of the work done at the *training* pipeline is due to optimization.
 Given a data set, composed of a design matrix $X$ and a target vector $y$, estimating the model parameters can be cast as a minimization problem.
 In particular, estimating the unkown parameters, denoted by $w$, of a neural network model is equivalent to minimizing a loss function of a series of composite chained functions as in
 \\[